GustavoOliveira3/qrcodegenerator/README.md

 # QR-Code Generator

 ## Install
-On folder of project type npm install to require all libs of project
+On folder of project type npm install to require all used libs
 ```bash
 $ npm install
 ```